ostracizedDucky/BolusAppDesign/README.md

 # BolusAppDesign

-Mock app design for Bolus Guide app on the app store.
+Quick UI mock up for Bolus Guide app on the App Store.
 Calculation logic has to be implemented...